BatyaGG/Gaussian-Mixture-Models/README.md

 # Gaussian-Mixture-Models
-Python implementation of Gaussian Mixture Models and Gaussian Mixture Regression algorithms with examples and data files.
+Python implementation of Gaussian Mixture Models(GMM) and Gaussian Mixture Regression(GMR) algorithms with examples and data files.
+GMM is a soft clustering algorithm which considers data as finite gaussian distributions with unknown parameters.
+Current approach uses Expectation-Maximization(EM) algorithm to find gaussian states parameters.
+EM is an iterative algorithm which converges to true gaussian parameters and stopped by log-likelihood threshold or iteration number limit.
+To initialize gaussian parameters k-means clustering algorithm is used.
+After GMM is fitted, the model is used to fit GMR to retrieve output data by specified inputs.

-All math and concepts are referred from several sources including:
+All math and concepts are referred mainly from the book:

 Calinon, S. (2009)
 Robot Programming by Demonstration: A Probabilistic Approach EPFL Press ISBN 978-2-940222-31-5, CRC Press ISBN 978-1-4398-0867-2. http://calinon.ch/paper6001.htm

+Additional sources:

 Tsishchanka, K.
 Elementary Statistics: Chapter 9